 They headed towards the bullpen walking close together, arms hanging off each other’s shoulders, chatting their usual morning nonsense.
 Sage saw them and came bustling over, all 9:30 am urgency and big hair.

-“Have you cute throuple been able to access the wi-fi yet?”
+“Have you cute throuple had any luck accessing the wi-fi yet?”

 “Hi Sage,” Jane nodded to her, giving her a dazzling smile, “Did you have a good night?
 Same, thanks for asking.”